mlawre01/STAT545-HW-Hawe-Nicole/HW05/Factor_and_Figure_Management.md

 ![](Factor_and_Figure_Management_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-18-1.png)

 It remains in the same alphabetical order in the legend!
-But what if I try reordering based on highest med pop to lowest using fact\_reorder2.
+But what if I try reordering based on highest median pop to lowest using fact\_reorder2.
 I use fct\_reorder2 because this is quatitative versus quatitative data:

 ``` r
 no_oceania3 %>%